carlolars/gnupg2-msys2/README.md

 See below for an example [*.bash_profile*](#.bash_profile).

 ## gpg and mintty needs winpty
-Some `gpg` commands, for example `gpg --edit-card` and `gpg --edit-key`, prints its output to a Windows console, which *mintty* is not, so nothing will be printed in the terminal and the program will just be stuck.
+Some `gpg` commands, for example `gpg --edit-card` and `gpg --edit-key`, prints its output to a Windows console, which *mintty* is not.
+So nothing will be printed in the terminal and the program will just be stuck.

 This is solved by starting `gpg` using [winpty](https://github.com/rprichard/winpty).